 2. Are there defenses to ARS 13-2810 charges?

-Criminal defense lawyers draw upon several legal strategies to help clients contest charges under this statute.
+Criminal defense lawyers use several legal strategies to help clients contest charges under this statute.
 Three common ones include showing that:

 - the accused did not act knowingly.